Sourcegraph 2.11: Easier configuration and deployments, and Sourcegraph extensions

 We appreciate your patience as we have changed the Kubernetes deployment process over the last few months.
 The outcome is a much simpler deployment process that doesn't require external tools for deployment or YAML generation.

-Existing customers can read the migration guide for more information.
+Existing customers can read the deploy-sourcegraph documentation for more information.

 By default, Sourcegraph polls code hosts to keep repository contents up to date.
 It uses intelligent heuristics such as average update frequency to determine the polling frequency per repository.
 Polling, however, falls short in cases where immediate updates are desired or when the number of repositories causes significant load on the code host.
 To address this, there is now a repository update webhook that lets an external service (such as a code host) trigger a repository update on Sourcegraph.
 The webhook is authenticated using access tokens.